ShalevHadar/Caring/README.md

 - After clicking the 'Send' button, the server will verify if the token exists
   - if the token does exist, allow the user to send the incident report
   - if not, the user cannot report incidents (blocks from harmful requests)
-- When the report was made, send user to the next screen - the Dashboard
+- When the report was made, send the user to the next screen - the Dashboard

 --

 Incidents dashboard screen:
 - System will make a GET request to the server with all the student incidents
 - along with the student id the token from the last screen will be sent as well
-- the server will responed with the incidents only if the token exists.
+- the server will respond with the incidents only if the token exists.

 ---
 #### Student UI: Expo CLI, React native
-- dependices: lottie, react-native-paper, gesture-handler, scroll-view and more.
+- dependencies: lottie, react-native-paper, gesture-handler, scroll-view and more.

 ### Teacher UI: React web app
-- dependices: *in the future*
+- dependencies: *in the future*

 ### Server & API: NodeJS, Express, MySQL
-- dependices: cors, dotenv, express, jwt, mysql2, nodemailer, nodemon
+- dependencies: cors, dotenv, express, jwt, mysql2, nodemailer, nodemon

+---